derekl-beep/stackedit-notes/Fourier Analysis.md

 ### Fourier approximation of a hat function

+The figure shows the approximation of a hat function using 1 to 20 modes.

 <p align="center"><img src="https://github.com/derekl-beep/screen-captures/blob/master/Screenshot%202020-08-15%20at%201.00.32%20PM.png?raw=true" height="50%" width="50%" /> </p>

 The approximation error decreases monotonically as the number of modes / terms increases.